karanjadavid/DataField-powerBI/README.md

 ## Questions the analysis seeks answers
 Discover trends in jobs and skills within the data science field

-1.What are the most popular jobs in Data science?
+1. What are the most popular jobs in Data science?

-2.What is the average salary of roles in Data Science?
+2. What is the average salary of roles in Data Science?

 3. How frequently are job postings being posted?